ome/omero_search_engine/docs/configuration/configuration_installation.rst

 ----------------------
 * The IDR searcher needs the access attributes (e.g, URL, username, password, etc.) for the PostgreSQL database server and Elasticsearch.
 * Settings include data sources, indexing behavior, and environment-specific options are also needed.
-* ISR Searcher persists configuration settings in a file to ensure they are retained across restarts.
+* IDR searcher persists configuration settings in a file to ensure they are retained across restarts.
 * All configuration changes made are automatically saved, making deployment and updates seamless.
 * The Ansible role handle all necessary setup, including data sources, indexing behavior, and environment settings.
 * Configuration is persisted automatically, so users do not need to manually edit configuration files; the changes can be made through via Ansible role.